tombooth/friend-token/README.md

 # tombooth/friend-token

-A token workflow for apis using the Friend middleware for authentication
+A token workflow for apis using the Friend middleware for authentication.

 ## Usage